 Dr David Tollerton

-Lecturer in Jewish Studies and Contemporary Biblical Cultures
+Senior Lecturer in Jewish Studies and Contemporary Religion

 I am currently writing a book entitled Holocaust Memory and the Religious-Secular Landscape of Contemporary Britain for Routledge's Studies in Religion series.
 In its first half attention will be given to the varied meanings of public Holocaust memory for Jewish, Muslim, Christian, and post-Christian communities.
 In its second half, focus will turn to the ways in which state-supported Holocaust remembrance activities are intertwined with perceptions of sacrality.
 It will be the first study to examine Holocaust remembrance and British religiosity/secularity in relation to one another, and will break new ground as an interdisciplinary treatment of Holocaust studies and religious studies.
 The book will argue that critical consideration of this interface is necessary for a better understanding of both contemporary British public life and for a sustainable culture of remembrance and national self-examination.

 My earlier 2012 monograph, The Book of Job in Post-Holocaust Thought, considered the use of Job’s archetypal story amidst Jewish reflections on persecution during the Nazi period, highlighting the extent to which interpretive traditions, contemporary politics, and debates about history shape the meaning given to the biblical text.

 My current research work concerns public Holocaust memory in contemporary Britain, its relationship with religious/secular communities, and perceptions of sacredness.
 The main output will be a book with Routledge's Studies in Religion series.